amclelland/aimco-scraper/README.md

 export AIMCO_SLACK_WEBHOOK_URL="your_webhook_url"
 ```

-Make sure to set it to the Heroku env vars.
+Make sure to set it to the Heroku config variables (ENV vars).

 Next, run the tasks; first `heroku run rake availability:load`, and then `heroku run rake availability:test` to make sure it is working properly.
 If you receive the message but do not receive a notification, check your Slack notification settings.

 If it works, set up the [Heroku Scheduler](https://elements.heroku.com/addons/scheduler) next, having it run `rake availability:check` every hour (make sure to add your domain to these commands!)

+## Todo

+* Make a frontend possibly - not sure what this might give you over checking the actual availability page
+* Add `domain` to `Apartment`, in case you want to check multiple properties at once